 Joseph Bullen was born in what is now Livingston County, in western New York, and served in the militia around the Niagara River during the War of 1812, so it was not surprising that he settled in the western part of the state and all of his children were born there.
 The only real question is how he met and married his wife, Mary Warner, who was born and raised in Pittsford, Vermont.
-We do know that her brother-in-law Samuel Hawkins lived in Essex County, New York (along the New York-Vermont border) during the War of 1812, but moved his family to Ridgeway in Orleans County in the western part of the state at some point before 1820.
+We do know that her brother-in-law Samuel Hawkins had moved his family from Essex County, New York (along the New York-Vermont border) to Ridgeway in Orleans County (western New York) at some point before 1820.
 Her brother Peter Warner and his wife were also living at Ridgeway by 1820.
-Perhaps Mary and other relatives visited from Vermont and she met her future husband in the Ridgeway area.
-After Joseph and Mary wed, they lived about 17 miles away, just across the Orleans County line in Somerset, Niagara County.
+Perhaps Mary visited from Vermont and she met her future husband.
+Joseph traveled to Mary's hometown in Vermont to marry her in 1819, but they returned to New York and settled about 17 miles away from her sister and brother, just across the county line in Somerset, Niagara County.

 Somerset, New York is located at the red marker near Lake Ontario

 So, this first migration of Warner family members to western New York took place between 1815 and 1820 and involved Betsey, Mary and Peter and their spouses.
 It appears that Betsey probably died around 1821 as her husband Samuel Hawkins married again in 1822.
-Hawkins, however. remained closely associated with the Warner relatives of his children and his late wife even after he remarried.
+Hawkins, however. remained closely associated with Betsey's Warner kin even after he remarried.

 Wheeler's letter reveals that that their brother-in-law German Warner had decided to move to Niagara County if the Bullens could help him out financially.
 Wheeler then makes clear his own intention to settle in western New York "somewhere between the Genesee and Niagra [sic.] rivers and if Providence smiles on my efforts I shall do it next fall."